 The first group out into the stages was the smaller classes from the National B event, featuring the Rally First, 1400’s and Historics from the BTRDA & Welsh National Championships, this allowed these crews to get the best possible conditions ahead of the more powerful cars which followed them, a format, that we along with many do favour, as it encourages more competitors out bringing variety to the stages making events more viable.

 Last year’s BTRDA Silver Star Champ, George Lepley was alongside Arwel Jenkins and out in a Hillman Avenger which had been lent to him by Baz Jordon, he showed amazing pace on this event putting a lot of other crews in other classes with more experience and better spec machines to shame.
 Beating all of the 2.5 Millington XE powered cars, all R2 Cars and many modern 4WD cars, they not only won the Historics Cup Class but were the top 2WD crew winning the BTRDA Silverstar award, finishing 13th overall.

-This is an pretty impressive drive for a first time out in the 50 year old 8v Avenger running on carbs and a dizzy with a 4 speed box; demonstrating that this young man has the talent, this has to be the drive of the event for us.
+This is a pretty impressive drive for a first time out in the 50-year-old 8v Avenger running on carbs and a dizzy with a 4-speed box; demonstrating that this young man has the talent, this has to be the drive of the event for us.

 The Talbot Sunbeam of Chris Powell and Jim Lewis was, as always “On it”, every time we see this little Sunbeam tearing towards us on the stages we can only imagine just how much fun they must be having from the inside, as they sling it into the corners.
 The Cambrian was no different to any other rally, as they walked away with the 1400 win and 14th overall; they also lead the Motorsport UK Pirelli Welsh Stage Rally 2WD Championships getting their 2019 season off to a great start.